TheDragonCode/notify-exceptions/README.md

 ## Installation

-To get the latest version of Laravel Notify Exception, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of Notify Exception, simply require the project using [Composer](https://getcomposer.org):

 ```
 composer require andrey-helldar/notify-exceptions
 ```

-Instead, you may of course manually update your require block and run `composer update` if you so choose:
+Instead, you may of course manually update your `require` block and run `composer update`:

 ```json
 {